mhennemeyer/objectivematchy/README.markdown

       - (id) matcherName:(id)expectedValue
       {
       	self.expected = expectedValue;

+		// expectedValue might be an OMWrapper Object.
+In that case,
+		// the actual Value is expected to be scalar and thus must also be wrapped. id actualValue = [self isWrapped] ? [[self.expected class] wrapperWithValue:[self.actual doSomethingToGetActualValue]] : [self.actual doSomethingToGetActualValue];

 		// Specify the condition ...
       	self.matches = NO; // todo

-      	// if expectedValue is a OMWrapper Object if ( [self.expected respondsToSelector:@selector(isAOMWrapper)] ) {
-      	  // take care: scalar values in a format string. self.positiveFailureMessage = @"format string with scalar values";
-      		self.negativeFailureMessage = @"format string with scalar values";
-      	} else {
+		// Set the failure messages that will be shown inline if the condition evaluates to false. self.positiveFailureMessage =
-      		self.positiveFailureMessage = @"positive Failure: should but wasn't";
+				@"positive Failure: should but wasn't.
+Actual Object: '%@', Expected Value: '%@', Actual Value: '%@'", self.actual, self.expected, actualValue;
+      	self.negativeFailureMessage =
-      		self.negativeFailureMessage = @"negative Failure: shouldn't but was";
+				@"negative Failure: shouldn't but was.
+Actual Object: '%@', Expected Value: '%@', Actual Value: '%@'", self.actual, self.expected, actualValue;
-      	}

       	[self handleExpectation];
       	return self.expected;